Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Proposed approach: active learning to optimally place new sensors

 where $\mathcal{N}_{u_x}(\boldsymbol{x}; \boldsymbol{\theta})$ and $\mathcal{N}_{u_y}(\boldsymbol{x}; \boldsymbol{\theta})$ correspond to neural networks.
 This architecture is illustrated in Figure~\ref{fig:pinn_architecture}.

 During training, the parameters of the PINN are optimized by the stochastic Nadam optimizer \cite{dozat_incorporating_2016}, which has been widely employed in the machine learning community.
-At each new iteration step, the model parameters, i.e. weights, biases, and PDE parameters, are initialized as those obtained at the last previous step.
+At each new iteration step, the model parameters, i.e., weights, biases, and PDE parameters, are initialized as those obtained at the last previous step.
 However, the optimizer is reinitialized, which means that its internal states are not retained across each step.
 This process avoids suboptimal solutions that correspond to local minima of the loss functions.

 Equal weights can be assigned to each term of the loss function \cite{haghighat_physics-informed_2021}.
-However, we observed that using different weights improves the performance of the PINN, a result that has also been reported in previous studies \cite{wang_understanding_2020, wang_when_2022}.
-After a series of trial-and-error experiments, we determined the following weighting scheme for our model:
+However, we observed in this work that using different weights improved the performance of the PINN.
+In particular, attributing superior weights to the data and BCs losses compared to the PDE loss yielded better convergence as it helped physically constrain the model, an observation that has also been reported in previous studies \cite{wang_understanding_2020, wang_when_2022}.
+In the remainder of this work, the following weighting scheme is adopted: